 - Construction industry: To measure gaps between parts or components such as bushings and bearings

-An ultrasonic thickness gauge uses sound waves reflected off a surface to determine its thickness.
-The depth of penetration depends on the frequency used and the material being tested.
-To get an accurate reading, start with a known surface profile that has been cut from your material in advance so you can use it as a reference for your measurements.
+The depth of penetration depends on the frequency used.
+It also depends on the material being tested.
+To get an accurate reading, start with a known surface profile.
+Cut the profile from your material in advance.
+Use it as a reference for your measurements.

-Ultrasonic thickness gauges can be used to measure the thickness of a variety of different materials including metals, plastics and liquids such as oil or water.
 You simply place the probe tip against your material and push down gently until you see an echo return on your display screen.
 You can also use additional probes in order to measure multiple areas quickly and easily with one tool.

 The ultrasonic thickness gauge has many benefits over other types of gauges, including: